yousiftouma/tfya87/README.md

-# tfya87
+# TFYA87
-Small physics game for project in course TFYA87 at LiTH
+Small physics game (Asteroids-ish) for project in course TFYA87 (Physics) at LiTH

+Developed with @FredrikWallstrom and @GeorgeYildiz